-path String containing a path to a directory, itself created with the list method for metadata Named list containing metadata for the object, see readObjectFile for details.
+path String containing a path to a directory, itself created with the list method for stageObject. metadata Named list containing metadata for the object, see readObjectFile for details. simple_list.parallel Whether to perform reading and parsing in parallel for greater speed.
+Only relevant for lists stored in the JSON format.
+Further arguments to be passed to altReadObject for complex child objects.